touraye/under-doz/102-looking-into-java/L-109-iterations.md

 }
 ```

-With a `for loop` user will be prompted to enter their credentials if they have entered the right credentials a welcome message will be printed in the console, and the program will terminate right there.
+With a `for loop` user will be prompted to enter their credentials if they have entered the right credentials a welcome message will be printed in the console, and the program will terminate right there because of the `break` statement.
 And, if they fail for the first time they will be given two more chances to try with each an error message will be printed to the console.
 Remember the loop will run for only three times.

 ### While Loop